someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 #### First query:

-In order to find fake rain warnings issued to me by TekDek, I began with the obvious: First, filter the raw data for entries that contain the keyword `TekDek`.
-Then, filter the results for entries that contain the keyword `wanting` (just in case he didn't properly ping me).
+In order to find fake rain warnings issued to me by TekDek, I began with the obvious: First, we'll filter the raw data for entries that contain the keyword `TekDek`.
+Then, we'll filter the results for entries containing the keyword `wanting` (just in case he didn't properly ping me).
 Here are the findings:

 ```
 1. 2022-10-26 03:15:17	TekDek	@wantingsomeinfofirst who was it